Brilliantcrank/airbag-industries/_posts/2004-03-01-soap-to-nuts.md

-<div class="quote">[“Design is a fast way to make these products more high interest,”](http://www.nytimes.com/2004/02/29/magazine/29CONSUMED.html) Ryan says, to the target audience of ”progressive domestics.”
+> [“Design is a fast way to make these products more high interest,”](http://www.nytimes.com/2004/02/29/magazine/29CONSUMED.html) Ryan says, to the target audience of ”progressive domestics.”
 Environmental safety was ”a goal,” one that he still sounds almost surprised to have achieved.
-But form is what really sells some $10 million of the stuff annually.</div>I’m not an expert in the soap market, but I know that when a three year old business starts giving well established corporations (remember where ‘soap operas’ come from) a run for their money and retail shelf space it’s a pretty big deal.
+But form is what really sells some $10 million of the stuff annually.

+I’m not an expert in the soap market, but I know that when a three year old business starts giving well established corporations (remember where ‘soap operas’ come from) a run for their money and retail shelf space it’s a pretty big deal.
 What’s more remarkable to me is the success of this common household product is almost solely being credited to the packaging’s design.

 Lately I keep reading about the plight of the designer trying to sell the importance of good design to a client, boss, or co-worker.
 Even I have a friend who keeps telling me that I am not affordable.